lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab2.md

 ## Go beyond
 * Use functions to avoid repeated code when printing your visualization.
 * Use the increment operator `++` and addition assignment `+=` when possible.
+* If you used a `while` loop, try changing your code to use a `do while` loop.
+	If you used a `do while` loop, try changing your code to use a `while` loop.